NetLab-ECO-UFRJ/itd_quarto/README.md

 ## Para fazer

-- importa data from Meta, Reddit e LinkedIn
+- importa data from Meta, Reddit
+- add emojis to partial answers
 - import evaluations from UK and UE
 - Review scripts that calculate the score